Insecurity: Nigeria Must Defend Ideals of Modernity, Civilisation, Says Olawepo-Hashim

 In the North-west, he explained that 519 incidents occurred, leading to the death of 2,229 individuals, while 1,989 were abducted, adding that no fewer than 494 incidents were witnessed in the North-central, of which 1,748 residents lost their lives, and 950 were kidnapped.

-Furthermore, he revealed that on February 5, 2022, he had maintained that for the sacrifices and efforts of the country’s gallant soldiers not to be in vain, the nation must construct a new defence and security architecture to permanently destroy the seed of terror and uproot banditry and kidnapping across the country.
+He added that on February 5, 2022, he had maintained that for the sacrifices and efforts of the country’s gallant soldiers not to be in vain, it was time for the nation to construct a new defence and security architecture to permanently destroy the seed of terror and uproot banditry and kidnapping across the country.

 Olawepo-Hashim equally noted that in his April statement, he had alerted that if between 2015 and now, the government had allocated approximately N5.081 trillion for defence, including the appropriation of N4.669 trillion to the federal ministry of defence from 2016 to date and $1 billion for the purchase of military equipment, the template on the fight against terror required political responses that must tackle the underlining causes of the threats.